rafalcieslak/harmonySEQ/README.md

 Main features include:

-- support for complex polyrythms
+- support for complex polyrhythms
 - multi-pattern configuration for each sequencer
 - customizable action triggers - exceptionally useful for live performances